 Egg: To keep things simple, we are using one cold egg in this recipe.
 No need to bring them to room temperature ahead of time.

-Equipment Needed to make Gluten Free Cut out Cookies
+Recommended Tools to make Cut Out Cookies

 Rolling Pin: you will need a rolling pin to roll out the gluten-free sugar cookie dough.
 BUT, you can always use a clean bottle (like a wine bottle) in a pinch